Skip to main content

 How we help

-Three ways we support people in Dutton Park.
+Three ongoing ways we support people in Dutton Park.

 Why Horizons?
 Distances in Dutton Park are small, with two train stations, the Green Bridge bus link to UQ and the PA Hospital on the doorstep, so much of daily life happens on short, repeatable local journeys.
 A familiar support worker who already knows those routes can help build real travel confidence on them, rather than starting over with someone new each visit.